bdsegal/bdsegal.github.io/pages/research.md

 Upcoming speed session (talk and poster): "Quantifying the number of events borrowed from external data in hybrid control arms."
 JSM, Jul 2019.

 Talk: "Exceedance probability for parameter estimates."
-JSM, July 2018.
+JSM, Jul 2018.

 Talk: "P-splines with an l1 penalty for repeated measures."
-Statistical learning and data science/nonparametric statistics conference, June 2018.
+Statistical learning and data science/nonparametric statistics conference, Jun 2018.

 Poster (winner of best poster from Biostatistics department): "Tests of matrix structure for construct validation."
 Michigan Student Symposium for Interdisciplinary Statistical Sciences (MSSISS), Mar 2017.